FutureGatewayFramework/fgDocumentation/installation.md

 * Debian (Ubuntu)
 * MacOSX

-Thre are currently two possible ways to install the FutureGateway, one is related to the older installation procedure totally made of shell scripts and a new DevOps based procedure based on Ansible playbooks.
+Thre are currently three possible ways to install the FutureGateway, one is related to the older installation procedure totally made of shell scripts, a new DevOps based procedure based on Ansible playbooks and finally using Docker Containers

 # New installation procedure